huggingface/text-generation-inference/docs/source/basic_tutorials/non_core_models.md

 This means you will be unable to use some of the features introduced by TGI, such as tensor-parallel sharding or flash attention.
 However, you can still get many benefits of TGI, such as continuous batching or streaming outputs.

-You can serve these models using docker like below 👇
+You can serve these models using Docker like below 👇

 ```bash
 docker run --gpus all --shm-size 1g -p 8080:80 -v $volume:/data ghcr.io/huggingface/text-generation-inference:latest --model-id gpt2